blacklightpy/vaultofknowledge/Arguments against religion.md

 # How to use this
 Find a question (or answer).
 Read the first answer (or question) to it, and then collapse it to look for any secondary answers (or questions) to the same question (or answer).

+**Edits to make:**
+- Each question could just be it's own question, instead of being chained.
+	- For example, Q>A>Link to next Question.
+- The chains of questions, since this is religion, is likely to make a circular web.
+This is speculation, of course, let's see.

 - **\[Q1.\]** Why can't god guide everyone personally, like he guided people in the past?
 He should be very capable of doing is.
 	- **\[Q1.A1.\]** If they say, god's ways are his and shouldn't be questioned
 		- **\[Q1.A1.Q1.\]** Is he not responsible for all the suffering in the world